Economic Substance Regulations & Beneficial Owner (UBO) Procedures & Deadline – FAQs

 If your Licensing Authority did not request a filing

-you were out of scope for ESR in your last declaration, do you need to submit again?
+you were out of scope for ESR in your last declaration, what is required and do you need to submit again?

 |What are the compliance timelines under ESR?||